koppanyh/kopForth/README.md

    - Change flags to be packed in an int
    - Add more startup checks and pack word struct
    - Add debug toggle
+   - Update word search to be case insensitive
  - v0.1
    - TLDR: Initial public release
    - MVP word set, supports word definition